All Episodes

 We've got other examples.

-No, but the color of change did, it's a group.
+No, but the color of change did.

-And the million dollars they donated to the Bragg campaign, where did they get it from?
+It's a group, and the million dollars they donated to the Bragg campaign, where did they get it from?

 George Soros.

-So elect these soft on crime, no Bell, defund, dismantle the police, radicals.
+Tons of money from tons of people to elect these soft on crime, no bail, defund, dismantle the police radicals.

 You know, Bragg's office offered a sweetheart deal to a suspect charged in a brutal anti-Semitic beating of a Jewish man in Manhattan.